mariusavram91/mariusavram/blog/_posts/2023-11-26-joy-for-climbing-again.md

 Not too long ago, I started going again.
 This time, I told myself it was okay to start all over; although it was not from scratch, I still knew the techniques and how/when to use them.
 I didn't put too much pressure on myself.
 I just went to enjoy myself and have fun.
 And things are so different now.
 I've learned to love this hobby again.
 It is okay to take a step back sometimes and give yourself some time.

 It helped me remember why I liked Bouldering in the first place: to enjoy the moment.
+My favourite routes have some balance and crimps in them.

 I am now going once a week regularly, planning to increase it to two sessions per week soon, and I can already see progress without even trying much.

+It might not seem much, but the tiniest hint of progress helps tremendously with motivation.

 And it feels great!

----

-It might not seem much, but the tiniest hint of progress helps tremendously with motivation.

-My favourite routes have some balance and crimps in them.

 ![Marius Bouldering One of the Last Sessions](/assets/posts/2023_11_joy_of_bouldering/bouldering.gif){:loading="lazy"}